Main Points

 Research at ICARUS and internationally was showing that these high-intensity heat episodes were being made more likely because of climate change, she said.

-94 million people in Europe to experience temperatures about 35 degrees today
+More than 90 million people in Europe face temperatures of about 35 degrees today

 At least 94 million people in Europe are expected to experience temperatures above 35 degrees today, most of them in France and Spain, according to AFP estimates.

-More than 350 million people will experience temperatures above 30.
-That’s two-third of the continent’s population.
+More than 350 million people will experience temperatures above 30 degrees.
+That’s two-thirds of the continent’s population.

 Electricity prices rise in Europe due to heatwave

 Electricity prices have risen sharply across European markets in recent days, as the heatwave has gripped much of the continent.
-Millions are turning to air conditioners and electric fans to battle the record high temperatures, pushing demand higher and also causing a string of power plant outages.
+Millions are turning to air conditioners and electric fans to battle the record temperatures, pushing demand higher and causing power plant outages.

 What is day-to-day life like living in these conditions?
 You can share your experiences of hot weather in Europe by using the form here.